itzweaced/project_bravo/docs/doc_project_flowchart.md

 # Note
-- Best to open in a IDE or on Github's Code tab
+- Best to open in a Text Editor or on Github's Code tab

 # Project Layout